What is a lot in Forex and how to calculate trading volume?

 Where is my trading volume tracked?

 Almost every trading software has a Forex trading volume indicator attached to it.
-What is volume in Forex order?
-It's the total amount of capital you put in your trade – including both opening and closing amounts.
-So, whenever you are trading, it should be very easy to simply open your account details and see the amount displayed in front of you.
+What is the volume in a Forex order?
+It's the sum of capital you put in your trade – including both opening and closing amounts.
+So, whenever you are trading, it should be very easy to simply open your account details and view the amount displayed in front of you.

-If you still can’t see it or the software does not have that feature, then the best way is to simply contact your broker’s customer service and ask to be connected with an account manager.
+If you still can’t see it or the software does not have that feature, then the best way is to simply contact your broker’s customer service team and ask to be connected with an account manager.
 They will be able to figure out your trading volume within minutes.
 Or you can just see your FX lot sizes and multiply them by the exchange rate.
-It may not always be correct, though.
+However, it may not always be correct.

 How can I increase my trading volume?